Thai Cashew Chicken is an easy week night dinner idea. The Thai Basil adds some amazing flavor.

 We have a new Thai Street Food restaurant that opened up just down the street from us.
 They have a dish I have become pretty much obsessed with.
-I have been to this place three times and I’ve ordered it all three times – Thai Basil Chicken.
-Their version doesn’t have cashews in it but I think cashews make everything better so I added some in.
+I have been to this place three times and I’ve ordered it all three times – Thai Cashew Chicken.

 The hardest part of making this dish is finding the Thai Basil.
 I ended up at a local Asian Market here in Portland and had a great time.
-If you follow me on SnapChat (homebasedmom) you will have seen all the treasures I found at this market including the Thai Basil.
 But I also found the Thai Basil at Safeway later in the week.

 You may wonder what the difference is between Thai Basil and the regular Sweet Basil you usually find in the grocery store.
 You can identify the Thai Basil by it’s purple stems.
 The flavor is also different.
 It has a stronger flavor and aroma.